-University Career Services offers several appointment types with specific learning outcomes associated with each topic and include tutorials on using important tools like Handshake and the Longwood Network.
+University Career Services offers several appointment types with specific learning outcomes associated with each topic and includes tutorials on using important tools like Handshake and the Longwood Network.

-Exploration appointments are for anyone at any point in their career journey.
-Typically, the conversation centers around lack of clarity, discovering new paths, or a change in direction (i.e. no plan at all, change in passion/major/career path, looking for a better job than the current one).
+Exploration appointments are helpful if you are unsure of what career to pursue, what fields will fit your goals, what major you should be in, or how to transition from a current career choice into a new one.
+Typically, the conversation centers around finding clarity in goals, discovering new paths, or changing direction (i.e. no plan at all, change in passion/major/career path, looking for a better job than the current one).
 The goal of this appointment is to work towards a direction and create a plan of action.
 If requested, Career Coaches can help facilitate personality or skill self-assessments.

 Alumni considering a career change are highly encouraged to schedule this type of appointment.

-Students or Alumni wishing to receive feedback on resumes and/or cover letters as they are applying to specific jobs should bring draft versions and receive tips for improvement.
-Coaches also discuss in general terms how to customize resumes and cover letters to specific job descriptions to get their documents noticed by hiring managers.
+Come receive expertise and guidance from our staff as you write your resume, cover letter, and reference page for the jobs and internships you’re seeking!
+Students or Alumni should bring draft versions of their documents and receive tips for improvement.
+Staff will also discuss in general terms how to customize resumes and cover letters to specific job descriptions to get their documents noticed by hiring managers.

-During Linkedin Training appointments, Career Coaches will help students and alumni create and/or improve Linkedin profiles and learn the many features of the platform that make it the most important career development tool on the planet.
-Linkedin offers many tools that are often underutilized by students and alumni in their effort to build a network, explore career paths, and ultimately apply for jobs and internships.
+During LinkedIn Training appointments, Career Coaches will help students and alumni create or improve LinkedIn profiles while you learn the many features of the platform that make it one of the most important career development tool available.
+LinkedIn offers many features that are often underutilized by students and alumni in their effort to build a network, explore career paths, and ultimately apply for jobs and internships.